 He could almost feel its rigid embrace, the tug of the chain.

-She took her time, carefully manoeuvring.
-He retreated; last-ditch defence.
+She took her time, carefully maneuvering.
+He retreated; last-ditch defense.

 “You’d make me kneel, would you?” she said.